 MISSION & OBJECTIVE

 Portland FIlm Festival is a non-profit organization dedicated to nurturing filmmakers and audiences, and to celebrating the power of a good story.
 The festival focuses on the people, ideas, technology, skills and artistry behind filmmaking and provides both entertaining and educational opportunities to filmmakers and the public.

 ABOUT THE FESTIVAL

-Our festival brings cinema to the people.
+Our festival brings independent cinema to the people.
 Portland is a unique hub of creativity.
 It's the silicon forest -- a place of great beauty and friendliness.
-Come to our festival if you are a film enthusiast and would like to network with other film lovers.
+Come to our festival if you are a film enthusiast and would like to network with other film lovers

-The Portland Film Festival seeks to bring filmmakers from around the world together with the locals to celebrate.
+The Portland Film Festival seeks to bring filmmakers from around the world together with the locals to celebrate independent cinema.
 This is a chance to highlight your latest project, while enjoying what other filmmakers have to offer, participate in a workshop or learn from other professionals.